tarwn/lessthandot-hugo/blogs/content/posts/2012-05-03-sql-azure-how-to-rebuild.md

 _Msg 40517, Level 16, State 1, Line 1

-Keyword or statement option &#8216;REORGANIZE' is not supported in this version of SQL Server._
+Keyword or statement option 'REORGANIZE' is not supported in this version of SQL Server._

 Okay, so SQL Azure does not support reorganizing the index